Libensemble/libensemble/docs/tutorials/local_sine_tutorial.rst

 libEnsemble, while ``libE_stats.txt`` contains a quick summary of all calculations performed.

-I graphed my output using Matplotlib, coloring entries by which worker performed the simulation:
+Here is graphed output using ``Matplotlib``, with entries colored by which worker performed the simulation:

 .. image:: ../images/sinex.png
   :alt: sine